Grinding (abrasive cutting): Workpiece geometry

 The final shape of a workpiece is the mirror image of the grinding wheel, with cylindrical wheels creating cylindrical pieces and formed wheels creating formed pieces.
 Typical sizes on workpieces range from 0.75 in to 20 in (18 mm to 1 m) and 0.80 in to 75 in (2 cm to 4 m) in length, although pieces from 0.25 in to 60 in (6 mm to 1.5 m) in diameter and 0.30 in to 100 in (8 mm to 2.5 m) in length can be ground.
-Resulting shapes can be straight cylinders, straight-edged conical shapes, or even crankshafts for engines that experience relatively low torque.
+The resulting shapes can be straight cylinders, straight-edged conical shapes, or even crankshafts for engines that experience relatively low torque.

 Effects on workpiece materials

 Chemical property changes include an increased susceptibility to corrosion because of high surface stress.

 Mechanical properties will change due to stresses put on the part during finishing.
 High grinding temperatures may cause a thin martensitic layer to form on the part, which will lead to reduced material strength from microcracks.

 Physical property changes include the possible loss of magnetic properties on ferromagnetic materials.